Maryland Higher Education IT Leadership Summit 2026 Banner

 Associate Vice Chancellor & Chief Information Officer

-Offices of Administration & Finance/Academic & Student Affairs
+Offices of Administration and Finance, Academic and Student Affairs

 University System of Maryland